 CEO James McNerney has been at the job since 2005, after spending years at industrial conglomerates 3M and General Electric.

 While aviation requires constant research and development, it hasn't been particularly subject to technological disruption for some time.

 The Foolish conclusion

-Regardless of whether Buffett would ever buy Boeing, we've learned that while its earnings can be somewhat volatile, and the company employs considerable leverage, it does exhibit many of the characteristics of a quintessential Buffett investment: high returns on equity, tenured management, and a technologically straightforward business.
+So is Boeing a Buffett stock?
+Perhaps.
+While its earnings can be somewhat volatile, and the company employs considerable leverage, it does exhibit many of the characteristics of a quintessential Buffett investment: high returns on equity, tenured management, and a technologically straightforward business.
 To stay up to speed on the top news and analysis on Boeing or any other stock, simply add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks.